r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 IMAGE_NAME:  nvlddmkm.sys
 ```

 Luckily, the `SYMBOL_NAME` on this one actually steers you in the right direction, though a lot of times it will blame DirectX on stacks like these.
-From the stop code alone, you know this is an issue with the GPU or GPU driver, so it is not that surprising to see the nVidia driver being blamed here, but this is a section about stacks, so let's talk about the stack.
+From the stop code alone, you know this is an issue with the GPU or GPU driver, so it is not that surprising to see the NVIDIA driver being blamed here, but this is a section about stacks, so let's talk about the stack.

 It is a very straightforward stack that says nothing.
 You take a thread start, attach a worker to it, and immediately attempt to handle a TDR.
 The first function after the worker's set is already working on a failure, and that failure transitions into a bugcheck.
 Nothing in the stack shows ***anything*** relating to what happened before the error, and there is no indication as to why the failure happened.